 - Social Security Disability Insurance (SSDI)

-You can apply to both at the same time because they use the same qualifying criteria.
-We compiled information on both programs to help Ohio residents from Parma to Portsmouth explore the options.
+You can apply to both at the same time because they use the same medical requirements to qualify.
+We compiled information on both programs to help Ohio residents from Parma to Portsmouth explore available resources.

 We created this guide to help you get to “the heart of it all.”

-SSI disability benefits help Ohioans who are blind, disabled or over 65 and meet age and financial criteria.
+SSI disability benefits help Ohioans who haven’t worked recently.
+In addition, you must be blind, disabled, or over 65 and meet the Social Security Administration’s age, income, and asset limits.

-1. What Are the Age Requirements for SSI Disability?
+1. What Are the Age Criteria for SSI Disability?

-If you’re over 65, then you can apply.
-Younger Buckeyes must undergo a Disability Determination Services (DDS) exam.
+If you’re over 65, then you can apply at any time.
+Younger Buckeyes must undergo a Disability Determination Services (DDS) physical exam first to prove they’re disabled.

 Pro Tip: If you can’t cover the expense of a doctor visit or medical records request, an Ohio disability lawyer can.